FraMecca/inria-internship/algorithm.md

 In particular, when branching on an "if" clause two children are mapped to the current node;
 for a switch case there will be as many children as "case" statements, plus one if the "default" case is present.
 Leafs are constructed when the evaluation reduces to a result value.
+For if cases the two branches will have two constraints, one the negation of the other.
+For switch* clauses there will be one branch for each "case" clause with a new constraint generated from it.
+In case of switch clauses, the same will apply plus there will be a branch representing the "default case" as a negation of the union of the constraints on the precedente branches (¬(c4 ∨ c5 ∨ ... ∨ cn)).

-Discussion:
+% Discussion:
-"exit" labels allow jumps during the execution.
+% "exit" labels allow jumps during the execution.
 Jumps are always performed in inner frames and always advance execution (loops are not legal).
 This means that a topological sort is always possible and a DAG could be constructed.
-Sub trees could be constructed bottom up, by evaluating the target code starting from the outermost "with" label: when a jump happens, the subtree can be copied and attached as the child of the node.
+% Sub trees could be constructed bottom up, by evaluating the target code starting from the outermost "with" label: when a jump happens, the subtree can be copied and attached as the child of the node.
-I propose for the moment to ignore this fact and in case of a jump, to just repeat the evaluation.
+% I propose for the moment to ignore this fact and in case of a jump, to just repeat the evaluation.
-Subtrees constructed by the repeated evaluation in case of jumps will differ for the intersection of the constraints obtained before the jump.
+% Subtrees constructed by the repeated evaluation in case of jumps will differ for the intersection of the constraints obtained before the jump.

 % [Gabriel] an easy approach is to do caching/memoization: if you see
 % (exit i), you first compute the path starting from (i) (or reuse it